 General diet knowledge is that if we eat our fruits and vegetables with a well-rounded amount of grains and meat.
-However, recent findings show that the relation between plant-based diets and heart disease is more significant than previously assumed.
+However, recent findings show that the relation between plant-based diets and heart disease is more significant than we previously thought.

-Many dieticians base their recommendations of what to eat off of the Mediterranean diet since it is so well-balanced.
-Those who eat Mediterranean diets tend to result in a lower risk of heart disease and it protects against stroke and heart attack.
+Many dieticians follow the Mediterranean diet since it is so well-balanced.
+Those who eat Mediterranean diets have a lower risk of heart disease, stroke, and heart attack.

-One study, however, showed that plant-based diets and heart disease are more positively correlated than the Mediterranean diet.
-Eating plant-based foods that are high in fiber like fruits, legumes, whole grains, and vegetables helps to prevent heart disease more efficiently.
+One study, however, showed that plant-based diets are more beneficial for heart disease than the Mediterranean diet.
+Eating high-fiber plant-based foods like fruit, legumes, whole grains, and vegetables helps to prevent heart disease.

 From these foods, you receive omega-3 fatty acids that are safer than other sources, such as fish.
 With fish, you consume more fat than what accounts for the 15% of the omega-3 fatty acid content.